marco-amorim/residency/README.md

 #### Executing the Server

 - Inside the **server** folder execute the command **npm install**
-- After the installation you can run **npm start** to run the client
+- After the installation you can run **npm start** to run the server
-- The client is set to run on port 3001
+- The server is set to run on port 3001